kevana/ummbNet/README.md

     $ python testing/sub_module_tests.py

-##API

-This is on the back burner until the web interface is more mature.
+# Toolbox

+What I've used to make ummbNet so far.

+Flask extensions:
+* Flask-Bcrypt
+* Flask-Login
+* Flask-Mail
+* Flask-Migrate
+* Flask-SQLAlchemy
+* Flask-WTF

+UI eye candy: Twitter's [Bootstrap](http://getbootstrap.com/)

 ##License

-All source code is open source and released under the MIT License.
+All source code is released under the MIT License.
 All user content is owned by its respective creator.

 See `LICENSE` for more information.